Postdoctoral Appointment Process

 In no case will a postdoctoral appointment be made without the formal approval of the dissertation and all other degree requirements by the degree-granting institution.
 However, an appointment can be approved in instances in which the appointee has completed all requirements and is only awaiting the date of the degree conferral.
 To be eligible for this exception, the applicant must provide official verification that the dissertation has been approved in its final form including all necessary signatures and the date that the degree will be conferred.

 - Every offer letter (for internal or external candidates) must be created using the approved templates.

-- Prior to being sent to the prospective postdoctoral scholar, offer letters must be forwarded electronically to the Office of Postdoctoral Education (firstname.lastname@example.org) in the Graduate School for approval.
+- Prior to being sent to the prospective postdoctoral scholar, offer letters must be forwarded (along with the CV or resume of the candidate and documentation of at least two reference checks) electronically to the Office of Postdoctoral Education (email@example.com) in the Graduate School for approval.
 To expedite this process, the department chair and fiscal officer should be copied on this correspondence.

 - The hiring department will be notified when the offer letter is approved or if changes are required.
 A copy of the approval message, the offer letter, and a CV for the finalist must be saved as attachments in the Recruit module.